Bay Area Solidarity Summer (BASS)

 • "I grew up in a community that did not have South Asian organizations or even really POC people, so it was amazing to awaken to all the South Asian history, organizations, tactics"

-When we say “South Asian,” we mean people with roots in places like Afghanistan, Bangladesh, Bhutan, Burma, India, the Maldives, Nepal, Pakistan, Sri Lanka, and related regions not always defined by national boundaries.
-Our community includes immigrants from the global South Asian diaspora (from Fiji to Italy, Malaysia to the Gulf), as well as people who are mixed-race, transracial adoptees, and third culture individuals.
+When we say “South Asian,” we mean people with roots in places like Afghanistan, Bangladesh, Bhutan, Burma, India, the Maldives, Nepal, Pakistan, Sri Lanka, and related regions that can't be defined by national boundaries.
+Our community includes immigrants from the global South Asian diaspora (from Fiji to Trinidad, Italy to Malaysia), as well as people who are mixed-race, transracial adoptees, international students, and third culture individuals.

-BASS is open to participants from across the United States, with priority given to people from the West Coast.
+BASS is open to participants from across the United States, with some priority given to people from Northern California or the West Coast.

-We will ask you to put in at least $50, but nobody gets turned away because of inability to pay.
-If you have financial need, just check the box in the application form to request a scholarship.
+We will ask you to put in at least $50, but we want to make sure nobody gets turned away because of inability to pay.
+If you have financial need, just indicate that in the application form where it asks about your ability to manage housing and transportation.

 11. What if I have access needs?